 The ceremony permit does not allow your event to restrict other park visitors from your chosen location nor does it guarantee you a specific site.
 It is recommended that you avoid sites that attract a large number of visitors, or schedule your ceremony for early or late in the day, and/or on weekdays, when there are fewer visitors in the area.
 The wedding or ceremony party is allowed up to two hours for the event.
-Permits will not be issued for heavy use periods such as Memorial Day weekend, the Fourth of July, and Labor Day weekend.
+Permits will not be issued on holidays or over holiday weekends due to heavy visitor use activity.

 The Yosemite Community Church (Chapel) secretary schedules all ceremonies in the Chapel.
 The Yosemite Valley Protestant minister and the church secretary can be reached at: 209/372-4831, or by writing to: